Charlie9009/CI_MS1_MYGYM/README.md

 * To get the "Modal Log in pop up window" to work, Bootstrap 4.1.3, jQuery and Popper JS was used.

+* Font Awesome icons where used for social media in the footer.

+* The Gitpod terminal was used to commit and push to Github.

+* Github is used to store the code.

+* Balsamiq was used to create the projects wireframes.

 ## Code Credit

 ### Code from Social Media Column Footer, with Font Awesome icons was copyed and restyled from Code Institutes "Love Running" project. (https://charlie9009.github.io/love-running/)